seckardt/grunt-protractor-webdriver/README.md

 Customize the path to the actual command that starts the the Selenium WebDriver.
 By default it assumes the presence of your script on the `PATH`.

+#### options.keepAlive

+Type: `Boolean`
+Default value: `false`

+Whether or not to keep the Selenium server process alive when no more browser session are connected.

 ### Usage Examples

 ```js